dereksgithub/CHARGED/data/README.md

 ## Dataset Versions

 Each city has two data versions:
-- **Standard version**: Complete dataset with all charging stations
+- **Standard version**: Complete dataset with all charging sites
-- **`xxx_remove_zero` version**: Filtered dataset with charging stations that have zero charge volume, charge duration, and price removed for cleaner analysis
+- **`xxx_remove_zero` version**: Filtered dataset with charging sites that have zero charge volume, charge duration, and price removed for cleaner analysis

 ## Data Structure